Whitefriars College

 Whitefriars College is a Roman Catholic Independent school for boys located in the Melbourne suburb of Donvale, Australia.
-Established in 1961, the College reflects the tradition of the Carmelites, and is recognised for its uniform's brown blazer with the College Crest appearing on the breast pocket.
-The College has been a member of the Associated Catholic Colleges since 1999.
-The College was one of the first schools in Victoria to implement a notebook-computer program, which has now transitioned to a notebook-tablet program, in which every student is provided with a notebook-tablet.
-Its student population makes it the second largest independent school and educator of boys in the Municipality of Manningham.
+Established in 1961, the college reflects the tradition of the Carmelites, and is recognised for its uniform's brown blazer with the college crest appearing on the breast pocket.
+The college has been a member of the Associated Catholic Colleges since 1999.
+The college was one of the first schools in Victoria to implement a notebook-computer program, which has now transitioned to a notebook-tablet program, in which every student is provided with a notebook-tablet.

-The College is the only Carmelite school in Australia.

 House system

-The College has eight houses, each one named after a Carmelite of note.
+The college has eight houses, each one named after a Carmelite of note.
 The houses are:

-As there is a vertical pastoral care (more commonly known as homeroom) system at the College, each house is made up of seven pastoral care groups and each group contains approximately 24 students.
+As there is a vertical pastoral care (more commonly known as homeroom) system at the college, each house is made up of six pastoral care groups and each group contains approximately 24 students.
 This change was made in 2005.
 Each house is governed by a Head of House.
 Unlike other schools, students at Whitefriars College are more so responsible to their respective Head of House combined with Pastoral Care teacher, than that of their Year level co-ordinator.

+Curriculum

+Whitefriars College offers its senior students the Victorian Certificate of Education (VCE).

 50 years celebration

-The College celebrated its 50th year in operation from 2010 to 2011.
+The college celebrated its 50th year in operation from 2010 to 2011.
 The school received a New Chapel, Quadrangle and Classrooms to commemorate the occasion.
 In addition to this, some existing classrooms were also renovated.
 Students were also presented with a 50-year badge to be worn on their blazer lapel.